The Employment Law Review: United Arab Emirates

 The preference for UAE nationals has been reconfirmed in some Emiratisation policies that have been approved through ministerial resolutions and circulars, which basically set a certain quota of Emiratis who must be employed in a particular sector.
 The banking sector is one of the areas in which Emiratisation is a focus.
 Generally, however, these Emiratisation policies have not been fully implemented or enforced and there is no limit currently on the number of foreign workers a company may hire.
 Generally, employers in the UAE are not required to pay any taxes or social benefits to the employees.
 Employers may create a savings fund for employees or may put in place a retirement or insurance scheme for the benefit of employees.
 As an exception to this rule, Federal Law No. 7 of 1999 regulating pensions and social insurance requires employers to pay in respect of UAE nationals (subsequently extended to cover the nationals of Gulf Cooperation Council (GCC) countries) a contributory pension to the General Authority for Pensions and Social Security.
 This could be seen as an extra cost of hiring UAE nationals or nationals of another GCC country.

-The Labour Law includes a Section dedicated to disciplinary rules, under which it is not required that employers have their own disciplinary rules; in the absence of disciplinary rules, the provisions of the Labour Law apply.
+The Labour Law includes a section dedicated to disciplinary rules, under which it is not required that employers have their own disciplinary rules; in the absence of disciplinary rules, the provisions of the Labour Law apply.
 Any disciplinary rules put in place by employers must comply with the minimum procedural requirements set out in the Labour Law.
-The Ministry of Human Resources and Emiratisation has issued by Order No. 28/1 of 1981 a guide for employers issuing their own disciplinary rules.
+The Ministry of Human Resources and Emiratisation has issued, by Order No. 28/1 of 1981, a guide for employers issuing their own disciplinary rules.
 The Order serves only as a guide and is not mandatory.
 It provides that any new disciplinary rules must be approved by the Ministry of Human Resources and Emiratisation before they come into effect.
 The rules must be in Arabic (and, if necessary, in any other language) and must be filed in an appropriate place.
-The law does not specify what an appropriate place is but it is understood they must be made available to employees.
+The law does not specify what an appropriate place is but it is understood that the rules must be made available to employees.
 Notification of the disciplinary rules to employees, or their incorporation in employment contracts, is not a legal requirement but is recommended as best practice.

 A female employee with one year of service is entitled to maternity leave with full pay for 45 calendar days, which can be taken either before or after the birth of her child.
 If the employee has not completed at least one year of service, she is entitled to 45 calendar days' leave at half pay.
 In addition, a female employee is entitled to unpaid leave of up to 100 consecutive or non-consecutive calendar days if the absence is due to an illness preventing her from resuming work and if the illness is confirmed by a medical certificate issued by the medical service specified by the competent health authority, or if the latter authority confirms that the illness was caused by the employee's work or childbirth.
 Furthermore, a female employee returning from maternity leave is entitled, during the 18 months following her return, to two additional breaks per day to nurse her child; each break shall be for a maximum of half an hour.
 The breaks are counted as part of the hours of work and the employer is entitled to deduct any remuneration from the employee in respect of these breaks.